ueman/blog/_posts/2023-04-11-Bridging-the-gap-Distributed-tracing-for-Flutter-and-Backend.md

 title: "Bridging the gap: Distributed tracing for Flutter and Backend"
 ---

-### Bridging the gap: Distributed tracing for Flutter and Backend

 *This article covers what distributed tracing is and how it works.
 After explaining the fundamentals, I’m going to demonstrate it with Flutter (for the app), dart_frog (for the backend) and Sentry (as the tool for